Understanding the Philippine 13A Visa: A Guide to Permanent Residency for Foreign Spouses

 3. What happens if my marriage ends?

-If your marriage legally ends, the 13a visa in the Philippines can be revoked.
+If your marriage legally ends, the Philippine spousal visa can be revoked.
 In such cases, the foreign national may be required to leave the country or apply for another type of visa such as a tourist visa.

 No, you cannot directly apply for a 13a visa from a 9g work visa.